 The mission of Middlesex County College is to provide a quality, affordable, post-secondary education responsive to the needs of the community and accessible to all who can benefit from it (current Middlesex County College catalog).
 Inherent in our purpose is to provide the College community (faculty, staff, students and other authorized users) access resources needed to support academic and instructional activities required fro effective learning.
 Access to these resources assumes they will be used in a professional, ethical, and legal manner.

 “In order to provide for the maximum comfort, convenience and well-being of the total College community, certain standards of behavior have been established at Middlesex County College” (current Middlesex County College catalog).
-Upon admission to the College, students accept an unqualified committment to adhere to such standards and to conduct themselves in a manner that reflects pride in themselves and the College.
+Upon admission to the College, students accept an unqualified commitment to adhere to such standards and to conduct themselves in a manner that reflects pride in themselves and the College.
 To ensure adherence to these standards and protect the integrity of its computing resources, the College reserves the right to monitor such resources.
 Any behavior in violation of the College standards is cause for disciplinary action.

 Implicit in the use of the College computer resources is the user’s obligation to abide by the following rules and registrations: